ericagates/ericagates.github.io/index.md

 ### My Enhanced Artifacts

-View the enhancements and updates to my Campsite Locator App's by accessing the repository [here] (https://github.com/ericagates/campsite-locator-app)
+View the enhancements and updates to my Campsite Locator App's by accessing the repository [here](https://github.com/ericagates/campsite-locator-app).

 ### My Narratives
 #### Software Engineering and Design: